Invasion of South Kasai: Dismissal of Lumumba and Congolese withdrawal

-In the evening of 5 September, Kasa-Vubu declared over radio that Lumumba had "plunged the nation into fratricidal war" and was dismissing him from the premiership.
+On the evening of 5 September, Kasa-Vubu declared over radio that Lumumba had "plunged the nation into fratricidal war" and was dismissing him from the premiership.
 He stated that several other members of the government were dismissed and that Joseph Iléo would form a new government.
 Shortly thereafter, Lumumba broadcast a message denouncing Kasa-Vubu's action and declaring that he was deposed.
 The following day ONUC closed all Congolese airports to "civilian"—or non-United Nations—air traffic, with the aim of preventing Lumumba from moving troops into the capital or sending additional forces into Kasai.

 On 7 September the Chamber of Deputies convened to discuss Kasa-Vubu's dismissal order.
 Responding to an interpellation concerning the campaign in South Kasai, Lumumba denied that he had ordered any mass killings and blamed the Belgian colonial administration for inflaming the Lulua-Baluba conflict.
 He also announced that the government had seized several Belgian and French aircraft in Luluabourg carrying arms destined for Bakwanga.
 The Chamber voted to annul both Kasa-Vubu's and Lumumba's declarations of dismissal, and the next day the Senate delivered the government a vote of confidence.
 Over the next few days little activity was undertaken by Parliament or the Council of Ministers.
 Lumumba declared himself to still be the legal Prime Minister and continued to exercise his powers and press on with the military campaign against South Kasai.
 Iléo proclaimed his completed government on 10 September.
 On 13 September Parliament convened in a joint session to discuss the political impasse.
 Lumumba appealed to them to grant him "full powers" to manage the country's crisis but assured that he was ready to seek an understanding with rival political factions.
 Parliament passed a resolution in accordance with Lumumba's wishes but also established a commission to oversee the government's implementation of the powers.
 However, the authenticity and legality of the vote was questionable.

 On 14 September, Mobutu announced over the radio that he was launching a "peaceful revolution" to break the political impasse and therefore neutralising the President, Lumumba's and Iléo's respective governments, and suspending Parliament until 31 December.
 He stated that "technicians" would run the administration while the politicians sorted out their differences.
 He also ordered all Soviet military advisers to leave the country.
 In a subsequent press conference he clarified that Congolese university graduates would be asked to form a government.
 Lumumba and Kasa-Vubu were both surprised by the coup.
 On 17 September ANC soldiers from Stanleyville began an attack from Kivu into northern Katanga and occupied some territory after minimal fighting.
 The following day Mobutu, after discussion with UN officials, agreed to terminate the ANC campaign against Katanga and South Kasai, and on 23 September the troops were withdrawn in ONUC aircraft.
 ONUC subsequently created a buffer zone between ANC troops and the Katanga border.
 ANC casualties from the invasion were light.